Patient Participation Group

 • Meeting held at: Strawberry Hill Medical Centre

-• Apologies for the absence: Mike Fereday (MF), Elizabeth O’Keeffe (EO), Ramesh Kommi (RK)
+• Apologies for the absence: Mike Fereday (MF), Maggie Bates (MB) Ros Quinn (RQ), Ramesh Kommi (RK), Dr Imogen Caffrey (IC), Gillian Evans (GE)

 Voting and introduction of committee members